sergiooncode/conversational-agent/README.md

 was added.
 - Postgres and storing conversation and extracted data in JSON
 - Using OpenAI Agents SDK for conversation flow.
-- Async use in API endpoints
+- Async use in PATCH /api/conversations/<id>/ endpoint because Runner.run is async.
+I realized later there is a Runner.run_sync so making the endpoint async maybe was not 100% necessary.
 -

 ## Description of potential improvements